TimonSchneider01/ccl1/diary.md

 - Add a starting screen where the figure is running around                  WiP
 - Add Health Pick Ups
 - create a level layout
 - Add a grenate
 - Add different Weapons
 - Add Physic Objects

 16.01.2024:

 Worked half the day on a arch that describes the bullet drop but scratched it
-- Implemented enemy patroulling
+- Implemented enemy patroulling                                                Done
-- Fixed the player shooting
+- Fixed the player shooting                                                     Done
-- Add that the player can die
+- Add that the player can die                                                  Done